As armored military vehicles roll onto Myanmar's streets, protesters return for 10th day - KTVZ

 “All the streets near me are also making groups to defend themselves from these troublemakers,” Myo Thein, a resident of the South Okkalapa township, told Reuters.

+One journalist in Yangon, who wanted to remain anonymous for fear of arrest, said rights defenders and reporters are struggling to let the people know what is actually going on.

+“Journalists are in remote working and in hiding as they are scared of night arrests and their homes going to be raided.
+They can be arrested anytime for what they are reporting although (it’s the) truth,” the reporter said.

-On Saturday, the military announced the arrest warrants for seven high profile activists for using “their popularity on social media and speeches were posted on social to undermine the peace and order of the country,” according to the military’s information page on Facebook.
+On Saturday, the military announced the arrest warrants for seven high-profile activists for using “their popularity on social media … to undermine the peace and order of the country,” according to the military’s information page on Facebook.

 Among those named is leading democracy activist Min Ko Naing, an organizer for the “Civil Disobedience Movement” Facebook page, which has more than 200,000 followers.
 Min Ko Naing spent more than 20 years in prison following the 1988 student uprising in Yangon that was brutally suppressed by the military.